Easy Fire

 The Easy Fire was a wildfire that burned in Simi Valley, Ventura County, California.
 The fire burned 1,806 acre in October 2019.

-Fire
+Progression

-The Easy Fire began October 30, 2019 at approximately 6am near a Southern California Edison transmission line, which was still active amid a public safety power shutoff due to high winds.
+The Easy Fire began October 30, 2019 at approximately 6:00 a.m. near a Southern California Edison transmission line, which was still active amid a public safety power shutoff due to high winds.
 The point of ignition was near Easy Street and Madera Road at the westerly end of Simi.

 The fire was extinguished on November 2, 2019.
 The final report of investigators determined that the combination of extreme wind conditions and an insulator, attached to high voltage power lines, that swung into a steel power pole caused the fire.